deviknitkkr/deviknitkkr/README.md

-- 🔭 I’m currently working at Incedo
+- 🔭 I’m currently working at Amazon